voyform/CTF_writeups/ecsc25.md

-This is a write-up of the challenges I've solved and uploaded (except for no. 3) during my participation in ecsc25 polish qualifications.
+This is a write-up of the challenges I've solved and uploaded (except for no. 3 and no. 10) during my participation in ecsc25 polish qualifications.
 The challenges can be found here: https://hack.cert.pl/challenges

 ## 1. Web